isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 $ pwd
 /Users/rfigueira/Documents
 ```
-If we want to go one level up in the directory tree, we can use `cd ..`, where the two points indicate one level up:
+If we want to go one level up in the directory tree, we can use `cd ..`, where the two points indicate one level up.
+Notice the space beetween `cd` and the points:
 ```
 $ cd ..